tessy1234/data_science/statistics/readme.md

 &emsp; E(Z)=E(X)+E(Y) and Var(Z)=Var(X)+Var(Y)

-It should be pointed out that a confined grid size can cause out-of-range error.
+&emsp; It should be pointed out that a confined grid size can cause out-of-range error.
 Therefore be careful to set up the grid size correctly!

 1. Sum of standard Gaussian random variables:
 	- Given two independent gaussian variables: E(X)=E(Y)=0 and Var(X)=Var(Y)=1